The BEST Blondie Recipe

-- Flour: When measuring your flour for these blondies, make sure to use the spoon and level method.
+- Flour: When measuring your flour, make sure to use the spoon and level method.
 This will ensure that they end up dense like a blondie should be and not too cakey.

-- Baking Powder & Salt: I don’t use any baking powder in my brownies, but I do in these blondies.
+- Baking Powder: I don’t use any baking powder in my classic brownies, but I do in these blondies.
 It adds a little lift, but not too much.

 How to Make Blondies

-You can easily swap out the white chocolate chips for your favorite mix-ins in these blonde brownies.
-Here are a few variations you can try!
+You can easily swap out the white chocolate chips for your favorite mix-ins.
+Here are a few variations you can try: